-We want to measure the number of executed instructions vs the number of retired instructions.
-Haswell, unlike other processors, has no "executed instructions" event but instead we can use the μ op events. libpfm4 tells us that UOPS_RETIRED is r5301c2:u and UOPS_EXECUTED is r5302b1:u
+Haswell, unlike other processors, has no "executed instructions" event but instead we can use the μ op (micro operation) events. libpfm4 tells us that UOPS_RETIRED is r5301c2:u and UOPS_EXECUTED is r5302b1:u

-- (a) Find out what percentage of instructions were executed but not retired with bzip2. - (b) Find out what percentage of instructions were executed but not retired with equake_1.
+- (a) Find out what percentage of instructions were executed but not retired with bzip2. - (b) Find out what percentage of instructions were executed but not retired with equake_l.

-4. Branch ratios on an ARM Embedded Machine
+4. Branch ratios on an ARM64 System

-For this section you will log into an ARM Cortex A9 NVIDIA Tegra board.
+For this section you will log into my new NVIDIA Jetson-X1 64-bit ARM board.
 To do this, when logged into the Haswell machine run: